 There is no way to sugar coat it – divorce is hard.
 Period.
 I lived through one that was very tough but the key words there are “LIVED THROUGH!”
 I made it and so can you.
 Here is how to move on after divorce- 5 actionable tips to help stay positive in life after divorce.

 There is no need to dive into the conversation of why people get divorced.
-It is for all different reasons and every story is unique and personal but what I do want to talk about is getting through divorce and how to come out on the other side stronger and wiser.
+It is for all different reasons and every story is unique and personal.
+However, what I do want to talk about is getting through divorce and how to come out on the other side stronger and wiser.

 Getting out of a marriage that didn’t work can be a viewed as a fresh start and a chance to grow.
 A lot of stress, anxiety, and unhappiness can be lifted off your shoulders.
-Once all the details are worked out, a finalized divorce can give you a great sense of relief – knowing what each person’s new role is, what the co-parenting and custody situation is, and knowing that the best way to move forward is to embrace change and learn from your (and your spouses’) mistakes.
+Once all the details are worked out, a finalized divorce can give you a great sense of relief.
+It helps to establish the new rules- knowing what each person’s new role is and what the co-parenting guidelines and custody situation is.
+Then the best way to move forward is to embrace change and learn from your (and your ex-spouses’) mistakes.
 Above everything else, the one thing that got me through my divorce was keeping a positive attitude – no matter how crappy the day was!
 It makes a huge difference in how happy your life will be after divorce.

 LIFE AFTER DIVORCE

 With a few basic simple ideas in place, it can be a lot easier moving forward after divorce and embracing the future.